Central American Experience

 How Much Spending Money Should I Bring With Me?

-This will depend on the sorts of activities you want to try out during the trip, but as a guide allow between 765USD-995USD/£550-£750 for food and drink for the duration of the trip, and around 1,500USD/£1,200 for activities.
-Don’t forget you’ll need to budget for entrance and exit taxes for some countries (listed above).
+This will depend on the sorts of activities you want to try out during the trip, 1,500USD/£1,200 for activities & food and drink.
+Don’t forget you’ll need to budget for entrance and exit taxes for some countries.

 Do I Need Travel Insurance?

 Travel insurance is a requirement for this trip and you will need to provide insurance details to your tour guide on arrival in Mexico.
 Talk to us about this when you book for full terms and conditions – we can help arrange this for you if you like.

 Due to Covid-19, many of our partners and suppliers across the globe are putting in place new procedures and policies regarding health and safety in response to the outbreak.
 These new measures will adapt and change as the state of travel evolves, and the policies and procedures will vary depending on each trip.
 Some changes that you may experience on our trips are: